QuentinRougemont/MicrosatDemogInference/README.md

 * Ancient Migration (AM) and
 * Secondary Contact (SC)

-computation of other summary statistics:
+Computation of other summary statistics:
 * Allelic Richness (Ar)
 * Expected Heterozygosity
 with the previous stats being include in function to reduce the complexity of the scripts